RealImage/QLedger/README.md

 Both transactions and accounts can be updated multiple times with `data`.
 The key value pairs are always merged with the existing items in the `data`.

-A typical `tags` object will be as follows:
+A typical `data` object will be as follows:
 ```
 {
-  "tags": {
+  "data": {
     "k1": "",
     "k2": "strval",
     "k3": ["av1", "av2", "av3"],